This guidance updates and replaces NICE technology appraisal guidance 102 (published July 2006).

 Identifying which interventions and agencies are the most appropriate is challenging, especially for non-specialist health, social care and educational services.
 Further challenges arise when considering the use of preventive and early intervention programmes and identifying which vulnerable groups stand to gain from such interventions.
 Factors that may be associated with a higher risk of developing conduct disorders include parental factors such as harsh and inconsistent parenting style and parental mental health problems (for example depression, antisocial personality disorder and substance misuse), environmental factors such as poverty and being looked after, and individual factors such as low educational attainment and the presence of other mental health problems.

 The guideline covers a range of interventions including treatment, indicated prevention and selective prevention (but not universal prevention), adapting definitions developed by the Institute of Medicine.
 For a description of the criteria used to determine whether an intervention was judged to be selective or indicated prevention see chapter 5 of the full guideline.
+(In this guideline selective prevention refers to interventions targeted to individuals or to a subgroup of the population whose risk of developing a conduct disorder is significantly higher than average, as evidenced by individual, family and social risk factors.
+Individual risk factors include low school achievement and impulsiveness; family risk factors include parental contact with the criminal justice system and child abuse; social risk factors include low family income and little education.)

 Some recommendations in this guideline have been adapted from recommendations in other NICE clinical guidance.
 In these cases the Guideline Development Group was careful to preserve the meaning and intent of the original recommendations.
 Changes to wording or structure were made to fit the recommendations into this guideline.
 The original sources of the adapted recommendations are shown in footnotes.